Welcome to: James Russell Publishing

 I prefer easier access to internal transmission gears and shifting forks.
 As it is now, if a transmission component fails the engine cases must be split to repair them (H-D removed the transmission trap door because failures are not frequent).
 I would like to see more electrical wire, brake hose and cable length when factory ordering ape-hanger handlebars bars as there is not enough room to install 4" pull-back risers without cutting and soldering wires to the speedometer LED readout.
 A larger headlight diameter would be nicer, but even some Big-Twins have small Sportster style headlights.
 LED headlight should come stock on the bike.
 I paid almost $400 for my H-D LED headlight, but it lights up the road like daylight which makes night driving on dark country and mountain roads pleasurable.
 You got to see it to believe it!
 And for accident prevention the LED is superb.
 If it can keep you from getting into a wreck that $400 headlight is a great deal indeed.
 There is some fleeting engine vibrations that are strong at between 50 and 60 mph that are not overpowering, but enough that you want to lower or increase speed to make it go away and it does disappear below 50 and above 70 mph.
 It is very smooth running otherwise.
 These vibrations decrease and go away after the break-in period.
 At 8,000 miles on the bike these vibrations have completely gone away.

 There could be one weak spot on the engine and it is the valve lifter bores in the crank cases.
-If the valve lifters wear out the bore holes you may have to replace the crank case, that is if there is no aftermarket oversize lifter available.
+If the valve lifters wear out the bore holes you may have to replace the crank case, that is if there is no aftermarket oversize lifter or case sleeve available.
 However, I would be willing to bet these bores do not wear out below 200,000 miles especially if synthetic oil is used and is changed each 5,000 miles or less.
 If this is the Sportster's weak point its not weak at all.
 An aftermarket oversize lifter may be available to fix this problem or a bronze sleeve insert if and whenever a lifter bore problem ever develops.

 "Sportsters used to be called 'girl bikes' but not anymore.
-They are totally new design with better looks, handling, suspension and function along with big fat tires and cool styling to a appease the eye and they feel and sound great too!"
+They are totally new design with better looks, handling, suspension and function along with big fat tires and cool styling to appease the eye and they feel and sound great too!"

 If you do some Internet searches and talk to Sportster owners you are going to find out that it is the Sportster that is the most reliable Harley-Davidson you can buy.